 3. Share and own Challenges Together

 During the early years of my first startup, waterfall-style development was the norm.
-Unable to predict, teams would promise a deadline but deliver late.
+Unable to predict, product development teams would promise a deadline but deliver late.
 Discussions about this topic were extremely stressful and difficult.
 The saving grace of this type of thing was to cut back scope (ideally) in order to get as close to the committed date as possible.
 Conversations about this topic between engineering and product groups couldn’t just happen on the fly.
 They needed to be “scheduled” due to the distance between our groups.
 This took time and elevated tensions among our groups.

 We learned that our practices prevented us from sharing and owning challenges together.
 We had to fix that.